25 May Having Dreams About Being Lost? Get A Career Coach

 Factors You Should Consider When Making Career Decisions

 As a career coach, I can tell you many people trying to be helpful-unknowingly give bad advice about choosing a career.
 Some people will say “find something you like to do and pursue that for your major.”
 Or they will say, “You can make a lot of money being a doctor so why not pursue that-you certainly have the grades.”
 Or they will say “there are plenty of jobs in biotech so why not pursue that field.”
-While these might be good suggestions, one needs take a more comprehensive approach at choosing a profession.
+While these might be good suggestions, one needs to take a more comprehensive approach to choosing a profession.

 It is only by exploring the combination of the individuals’ personality, desired lifestyle, interests, as well as current and future job opportunities in the desired geographic area that one can truly make an informed career decision.
-Choosing a career without doing these things with a mentor, job or career coach is akin to going on a safari and not knowing where you are going, or what you will see.
+Choosing a career without doing these things with a mentor, job, or career coach is akin to going on a safari and not knowing where you are going, or what you will see.

-Each individual has a unique personality with their own likes and dislikes, and way of looking at the world, processing information and relating to others.
+Each individual has a unique personality with their own likes and dislikes, and way of looking at the world, processing information, and relating to others.

 One of the most widely utilized means of assessing personality is the Myers-Briggs Type Indicator® instrument.
 Myers-Briggs theory was developed by the mother-daughter partnership of Katharine Briggs and Isabel Briggs Myers.
 Myers-Briggs theory is based on the adaptation of Carl Gustav Jung’s theory of psychological types.
 The aim of Isabel Briggs Myers, and her mother, Katharine Briggs, was to make the insights of type theory accessible to individuals and groups.
-Myers-Briggs Type Indicator® instrument has been refined and tested many times over the past 40 years, and there have been hundreds of studies which have proven the instruments’ validity and reliability, The theory is based on 16 different personality types, that act as useful reference points in understanding each person’s unique personality.
+Myers-Briggs Type Indicator® instrument has been refined and tested many times over the past 40 years, and there have been hundreds of studies that have proven the instruments’ validity and reliability, The theory is based on 16 different personality types, that act as useful reference points in understanding each person’s unique personality.
 Myers Briggs theory purports that there are four preferences: